veereshkatageri/doc-as-code/user_guide/source/user_guide/paragraph_level_markup.rst

     .. note::

-        Use installation manual provided by Doc_as_Code to generate documentation and to experiment with doc-as-code \
+        Use installation manual provided by Doc-as-Code to generate documentation and to \
-        methodology.
+        experiment with doc-as-code methodology.

 The above example results in

 .. note::

-    Use manual provided by Doc_as_Code to generate documentation and to experiment with doc-as-code \
+    Use manual provided by Doc-as-Code to generate documentation and to experiment with doc-as-code \
     methodology.